vincen-github/mlimpl/README.md

     - Rejection sampling method.A effective method to sample from a complex distribution.
 - **7. l1/2**
     - l1/2 algorithm is a improved variant algorithm of lasso.
-        - Similar with the method for solveing lasso, i.e., iterated ridge regression.The way for solving this non-convex regularization framework is to transform it to iterated lasso or ridge regression.
+        - Similar with the method for solving lasso, i.e., iterated ridge regression.The way for solving this non-convex regularization framework is to transform it to iterated lasso or ridge regression.
         - Reference: *Xu, Z., Chang, X., Xu, F., & Zhang, H. (2012).
 L1/2 regularization: a thresholding representation theory and a fast solver.
 IEEE transactions on neural networks and learning systems, 23(7), 1013–1027. https://doi.org/10.1109/TNNLS.2012.2197412*
     - the file named energy_predict.py is the distributed application on Energy Consumption Field of CNC Machine Tools.Distributed platform using here is Spark.
 - **8. xgboost**